helloflask/flemi-api/README.md

 ## Credits

-The code is written by @rice0208 and @z-t-y.
+Flog project is created by [@z-t-y](https://github.com/z-t-y).
+Now maintained by [helloflask/floggers](https://github.com/orgs/helloflask/teams/floggers).
+See contributors for more information.